erikian/deboa/README.md

 - Create your .deb in any OS, no superuser privileges or external binaries required
 - Supports compression in .tar, .tar.gz or .tar.xz out of the box.
 If you need another format, you can easily provide your own compressed files and let deboa do the rest
 - Support for icon and desktop specification file
-- Ability to set chmod permissions for every packaged file, even on Windows
+- Ability to set chmod permissions for every packaged file and to create symlinks, even on Windows

 # About .deb files